AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Today's been a tad more productive than yesterday.
 Managed to put in 2+ hours into coding.
 I feel like I'm stuck on the first stage, I so want to move to the next level.
 Wish me luck!

 **Thoughts**: "Sometimes, it will take 10 years to get to that ONE year that will change your life." -(from a motivational video)

+### R1D48: July 19

+**Today's Progress**: Finished Codecademy JS lessons 1-5.
+1 more to go for #100Devs homework, however, I want to watch the next lesson of #100Devs before the 6th.

+**Thoughts**: "You gotta keep raising the bar" -Anonymous